 Professor Paul TaylorProfessor

 Prior to becoming CSA, Paul was director of the UK’s hub for behavioural and social science for national security (CREST).
-Commissioned by the ESRC with funding from the UK intelligence community and Home Office, CREST currently supports 143 researchers from 35 UK HEIs and SMEs who have, through their research and engagement activities, added value to training, investigative practices, and policies (see our recent independent evaluation).
+Commissioned by the ESRC with funding from the UK intelligence community and Home Office, CREST supports over 160 researchers from 42 UK HEIs and SMEs who have, through their research and engagement activities, added value to training, investigative practices, and policies.

 Paul's own research in security, safety and resilience has been supported by £23M of funding from the ESRC, EPSRC, EU and others.
 This work is published in computing, linguistics, management and psychology outlets (Google Scholar) and has led to several awards, including the EAPL mid-career award.

-Paul is a full Professor at Lancaster University and the University of Twente, but he works outside of academia too.
+Paul is a Distinguished Professor of Psychology at Lancaster University, but he works outside of academia too.
 He helped establish a government research unit between 2006-2008 and, for his contribution to police investigations, he received a Commissioner commendation in 2005.
 He is a membership of a number of government science groups, sits on Imperial’s Data Science Institute’s advisory board, and has served as an editor and board member for the British Psychological Society.
 He was once on BBC Horizon and still has those wonky glasses.

 I'm interested in how people cooperate.
 Using experimental, archival and field research, I've studied both the fundamental behavioral and cognitive procsses that make human interaction possible and, more practically, the kinds of tactics and policies that promote peaceful resolutions.